hmbusch/icanmakeit.de/icanmakeit.de/content/post/2017-03-12-tabula-rasa.md

 I set up this instead, a blog more easy to maintain, a blog easier on the eyes.
 I ditched Wordpress for [Hugo](https://gohugo.io/), so no more constant updates and fears of being hacked.

-Does it mean I will post more often?
-Perhaps not.
+Does it mean I will post more often? ~~Perhaps not.
 Maybe.
-We'll see.
+We'll see.~~ No.

 Thank you for stopping by!